standardnotes/docs/docs/self-hosting/docker.md

 ## Getting started

-> **Note** If you are a user with already existing legacy database of the Syncing Server we've prepared a [migrating from legacy guide](./legacy-migration.md).
+> **Note** If you are a user with an already existing legacy database of the Syncing Server, we've prepared a [Migrating from Legacy guide](./legacy-migration.md).

 SSH into your server and follow the steps below: